hadrienj/hadrienj.github.io/_posts/2018-08-27-Preprocessing-for-deep-learning.md

-The first plot shows again the original data $\bs{B}$ and the second plot shows the centered data (look at the scale).
+The first plot shows again the original data $\boldsymbol{B}$ and the second plot shows the centered data (look at the scale).